Current Adoptions, News, & Updates

 In order to verify that your swimming pool will not encroach your septic tanks, lines or designated duplicate area, you will need to provide a copy of the design layout of your Subsurface Sewage Disposal System (septic system).
 If you do not have a copy of this form, please visit the Tennessee Department of Environmental and Conservation office (Room 215 of our office building).
 A Zoning Compliance Form will also need to be obtained from the Rutherford County Planning and Engineering Department (Room 200 of our office building) prior to permit issuance.
 You will be asked to locate the proposed location of the swimming pool on grid paper, this drawing does not have to be to scale but the dimensions, etc. must be accurate.
 The building inspector will use all of the above mentioned paperwork to complete you Final Pool Inspection, in order to avoid unnecessary delays in permit issuance or completing the inspection, it is advised that you take the time to take measurements and know the exact location of your pool prior to coming down to our office to obtain your permit.

-Issuance of the Building Permit
+Issuance of the Building Permit for Swimming Pool

 To issue a Building Permit for a residential swimming pool permit the Property Owner must sign a Swimming Pool Barrier and Alarm Agreement and have it notarized (can be completed at Building Codes Office when permit is issued if homeowner is obtaining the permit him/herself).
 This form ensures that you, as the property owner, understand all the barrier design controls required prior to the Final Inspection.
 In addition to the Building Permit fee which is charged based on the value of your pool, there is a fully refundable deposit of $100 due at the time of permit issuance.
 This deposit will be fully refunded to the recipient upon completion of the Final Inspection within 6 months from the date of permit issuance.
 This should not, however, be misinterpreted as having 6 months to call for your Final Inspection.
 As mentioned above, the swimming pool cannot be used until all the Barrier requirements have been met and a Final Inspection has been completed and passed.
 It is the responsibility of the Property Owner/permit holder to call for the Final Inspection.
 If a Final Inspection is not requested and the 6-month time period expires, this does not relieve you of the requirements of the Barrier Agreement you signed.
 If a Final Inspection is not requested, the permit will become null and void and the swimming pool will be deemed an illegal structure.